-Security standards like ISO/27K Series are the core of any information security system, but implementing and maintaining compliances with them is a longtime pain for many organizations.
-Automation is the key word, but most of existing compliance management solutions either have too limited functionality or critically tooled for a specific application.
+Security standards like ISO/27K Series are the core of any information security system, but implementing and maintaining compliance with them is a longtime pain for many organizations.
+Automation is the keyword, but most of existing compliance management solutions either have too limited functionality or are critically tooled for a specific application.

-All-encompassing solutions, such as Infopulse Standards Compliance Manager (SCM), integrating regulatory and industry-specific standards, create a clear-cut and easy path to get control over all compliance-related processes via one center.
-By streamlining and leveraging all security-related processes on a global scale, such tools enable reducing costs, mitigating risks and meeting compliance requirements.
+All-encompassing solutions, such as Compliance Aspekte, integrating regulatory and industry-specific standards, create a clear-cut and easy path to get control over all compliance-related processes via one center.
+By streamlining and leveraging all security-related processes on a global scale, such tools enable reducing costs, mitigating risks, and meeting compliance requirements.

 Overcoming Logistical Bottlenecks

-Security event is a challenge for any business, but it is more so for companies with decentralized management often met in law, consulting and technology businesses.
-Management decentralization with a focus on projects/cases rather than on functional areas hinders fast delivery of emergency response commands through the chain.
+A security event is a challenge for any business, but it is more so for companies with decentralized management often met in law, consulting, and technology businesses.
+Management decentralization with a focus on projects/cases rather than on functional areas hinders the fast delivery of emergency response commands through the chain.

 Therefore, highly decentralized organizations must take into account their own specific non-hierarchical structure in the security event management and disaster recovery documentation.
 It refers to your training programs too.
 It is important to focus on case studies incorporating best practices of crisis management in your industry.
-This is where modular, highly flexible solutions like Infopulse SCM are indispensable.
+This is where modular, highly flexible solutions like Compliance Aspekte are indispensable.
 It enables you to set up, configure or customize any functional component exactly to the needs of your organization.
-Moreover, you can add your own customer-specific standards, policies or procedures to the system.
+Moreover, you can add your own customer-specific standards, policies, or procedures to the system.

 Improving Business Operation Efficiency

-Consolidation of all security-related processes in one center contributes to streamlining business operations and improving on their efficiency, especially in the organizations with a large physical footprint.
-Using the industry-leading solutions designed to maintain security operations and compliances, organizations can significantly reduce both response time and a number of false alarms.
+Consolidation of all security-related processes in one center contributes to streamlining business operations and improving their efficiency, especially in organizations with a large physical footprint.
+Using industry-leading solutions designed to maintain security operations and compliances, organizations can significantly reduce both response time and the number of false alarms.

-Since business continuity and operational efficiency are organization’s top priorities, a proper security platform becomes an invaluable solution for risk mitigation, resolving logistical bottlenecks and cutting costs.
-Basing on real-time security status monitoring and regular risk assessment the system prompts the best sequence of remedial actions.
+Since business continuity and operational efficiency are the organization’s top priorities, a proper security platform becomes an invaluable solution for risk mitigation, resolving logistical bottlenecks, and cutting costs.
+Based on real-time security status monitoring and regular risk assessment the system prompts the best sequence of remedial actions.

 Cybersecurity is no Longer a One-field Battle

 Massive digitalization and hyper-connectivity of the modern economy became a reality.
-Governments, businesses, financial institutions, educational establishments, public services – every industry, every facet of society is undergoing a fundamental digital transformation in the era of online search aggregators, booking portals, payment ecosystems, chat bots, robotics and artificial intelligence.
+Governments, businesses, financial institutions, educational establishments, public services – every industry, every facet of society are undergoing a fundamental digital transformation in the era of online search aggregators, booking portals, payment ecosystems, chatbots, robotics, and artificial intelligence.

-The downside of the technology advancement is the exponential growth of cyber threats to organizations and individuals worldwide.
-While individuals are exposed to a high risk of privacy breach, identity theft and financial fraud, businesses can experience a disastrous impact from targeted cyber-attacks.
+The downside of technology advancement is the exponential growth of cyber threats to organizations and individuals worldwide.
+While individuals are exposed to a high risk of privacy breaches, identity theft, and financial fraud, businesses can experience a disastrous impact from targeted cyber-attacks.
 Hefty regulatory penalties, plummeting stock prices, production downtime, disappointed customers, lawsuits, and other consequences can be catastrophic.

-Organizations have to contend with the new challenges employing different security strategies before they become aware that their systems and networks have been compromised.
-The general challenge is that employing more lines of defense is resource consuming and demands highly qualified security personnel.
+Organizations have to contend with the new challenges of employing different security strategies before they become aware that their systems and networks have been compromised.
+The general challenge is that employing more lines of defense is resource-consuming and demands highly qualified security personnel.
 Many understaffed companies go the reactive way taking action only after an eventual security event has occurred.

-The most crucial mistake is to relegate security function to a single department, whether IT or Security.
+The most crucial mistake is to relegate security functions to a single department, whether IT or Security.
 Today, everyone in the organization must consciously share responsibility for corporate security.
-Business leaders must accept this idea in the first place, and systemically deliver it down to company’s personnel.
+Business leaders must accept this idea in the first place, and systemically deliver it down to the company’s personnel.

-All-encompassing nature of modern cyber threats dictates new rules in creating secure business environments.
-Given that in most cases end users prove to be the weakest link in security chain, it is obvious that building a corporate security system must begin with an individual, who is the first line of defense against cyber attackers.
+The all-encompassing nature of modern cyber threats dictates new rules for creating secure business environments.
+Given that in most cases end users prove to be the weakest link in the security chain, it is obvious that building a corporate security system must begin with an individual, who is the first line of defense against cyber attackers.

 Effective and easy-to-use IT security management system based on the latest standards and regulations — from planning and establishing the security concept to certification.